-5.A.6 Except as otherwise specified herein, the permittee shall perform emissions sampling and analysis in accordance with EPA Test Methods and with any continuous emission monitoring requirements (if applicable).
-All test methods shall be those respective versions (or their equivalents) approved by the EPA.
+5.A.6 Except as otherwise specified herein, the permittee shall perform emissions sampling and analysis in accordance with EPA Test Methods and with any continuous emission monitoring requirements, if applicable.
+All test methods shall be those versions or their equivalents approved by the MDEQ and the EPA.